 Tools & Equipment

 - Fabric 1/4 meter – Perfect fabrics are cotton and upholstery fabrics.

 - Iron & Ironing Board

-- Weights to fill – you can fill your doorstop with a number of materials I would suggest pebbles, rice or polyester stuffing.
+- Weights and stuffing to fill – you can fill your doorstop with a number of materials I would suggest pebbles, rice or polyester stuffing.

 How To Make A Fabric Cube Doorstop

 When you are looking at how to make a fabric cube doorstop it can be a little confusing as you are creating a shape.

 If you don’t feel completely confident in your first attempt using a piece of scrap fabric to create a mock before using your nice fabric.